port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 The following configurations, among others, are available when using permissions management:

 1. Entities can be made immutable/partially immutable (can only create/delete/modify) for specific users/roles.
 For example:
-   a.
-"Deployment" Entities are immutable for all roles, and "Cluster" Entities are editable only by the moderators.
+   a. `Deployment` Entities are immutable for all roles, and `Cluster` Entities are editable only by the **Moderators**.
-   b.
-Members can create a new "Microservice" Entity, but are not permitted to delete a "Microservice" Entity.
+   b. **Members** can create a new `Microservice` Entity, but are not permitted to delete a `Microservice` Entity.
 2. Each Entity property/relation can be immutable separately for specific users/roles.
-For example, the `repository_link` property can be immutable for all roles (except Admin).
+For example, the `repository_link` property can be immutable for all roles (except **Admin**).
 3. Allow specific users/roles to only modify Entities [owned by their team](#setting-permissions-by-team-ownership).
-For example, members can edit only "Microservices" that belong to their team.
+For example, **Members** can edit only `Microservices` that belong to their team.
 4. Actions execution grants can be given to specific users or roles.
-For example, you can allow every Member to create a new "Deployment" Entity but only "Deployment" moderators can perform a day-2 Action of "adding resources".
+For example, you can allow every **Member** to create a new `Deployment` Entity but only `Deployment` **Moderators** can perform a day-2 Action of "adding resources".

 ### Setting permissions for a Blueprint (and its Actions)